-Homelessness Facts (Dec 2019)
+Homelessness Facts (Fall 2021)

 WHAT IS HOMELESSNESS?
 The Expert Advisory Panel on Homelessness (Ontario) views homelessness as the lack of a safe and secure place to call your own, or the situation of a person or family without stable, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
 It is often the result of a lack of affordable and appropriate housing, the individual/household’s financial, mental, cognitive, behavioural or physical challenges, and/or racism and discrimination.
 Most people do not choose to be homeless and certainly no on deserves to be homeless.

 For more facts about homelessness visit: http://homelesshub.ca/about-homelessness/homelessness-101